OlivierSohn/hamazed/BACKLOG.md

+- ClientCommand should have a "CustomCommand" type and cmdParser should return commands of that type.

 - tutorial : reset counter with optional parameter for the number.
 'r' resets to 0.

-ClientCommand should have a "CustomCommand" type and cmdParser should return commands of that type.

-the commands of hamazed are now generic so move them.

 - using withAnim requires a bit of thinking, and is not robust because we need to use it for every state action that may result in a changed 'getClientsInfos', 'getViewport' or 'mkWorldInfos'.